Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Numerical Results

 Therefore the electronic pressure generates a parallel acceleration in the particles because its contribution to the total field in the parallel direction is more significant than in the perpendicular direction.
-To check this, we compare the two figures above by plotting the PDFs of $F_{ep,x}/|E'_x|$ and $F_{ep,z}/|E'_z|$.
+To check this, we compare the two figures above by plotting the PDFs of $E_{ep,x}/|E'_x|$ and $E_{ep,z}/|E'_z|$.
 In this way we can see the contribution of the electronic pressure compared to the rest of the electric field.
-This is shown in figure \ref{fig:Fpe/E-Fpe para y perp}.
-There we clearly observe that the dispersion of $F_{ep,z}/|E'_z|$ is larger than that of $F_{ep,x}/|E'_x|$.
+This is shown in figure \ref{fig: Fpe sobre Eprima para y perp}.
+There we clearly observe that the dispersion of $E_{ep,z}/|E'_z|$ is larger than that of $E_{ep,x}/|E'_x|$.
 In fact, the deviations are $\sigma_z = 3.50\cdot 10^{5}$ and $\sigma_x = 4.61\cdot 10^{3}$ respectively.

 Let us now study the structure of the field produced by the EP term.
-We are particularly interested in $F_{ep,z}$.
+We are particularly interested in $E_{ep,z}$.
 In figure \ref{fetavertical} a cut in the $ZY$ plane of the integration box (at a fixed time) is shown.
-The color scale indicates the intensity of $F_{ep,z}$.
+The color scale indicates the intensity of $E_{ep,z}$.
 Similarly, in figure \ref{fetahorizontal} a cut in the $XY$ plane is shown.

-In figure \ref{fetavertical} note that $F_{ep,z}$ is composed of a near-zero, fairly monotonic background, within which appear scattered thin, elongated, wavy structures of significantly larger value.
-This rules out the possibility that the EP term generates current-sheet type structures.
-The latter are flatter and longer in the direction of the background field.
-On the other hand, in the cut transverse to the background field $\mathbf{B}_0$ (figure \ref{fetahorizontal}) we see that the $\mathbf{F}_{ep}$ field has more structure than in the $ZY$ plane.
+In figure \ref{fetavertical} note that $E_{ep,z}$ is composed of a near-zero, fairly monotonic background, within which appear scattered thin, elongated, wavy structures of significantly larger value.
+These are not flattened and stretched in the direction of the magnetic field, as would be the case with current sheets in plain MHD.
+Figure \ref{fig: fideitos} additionally shows a representation of them in 3D space.
+On the other hand, in the cut transverse to the background field $\mathbf{B}_0$ (figure \ref{fetahorizontal}) we see that the $\mathbf{E}_{ep}$ field has more structure than in the $ZY$ plane.
 This is to be expected in turbulent MHD flows under the effect of a guiding field.
-We also noticed in this figure the presence of short scale fluctuations (wavy behavior) which we associate with the possible existence of fast magnetosonic waves in the fields (see for instance \cite{maia}).
+We also notice in this figure the presence of short scale fluctuations (wavy behavior) which we associate with the possible existence of fast magnetosonic waves in the fields (see for instance \cite{maia}).

-In what follows we examine whether the particular structure of $F_{ep,z}$ corresponds to the dynamics of the individual test particles.
+In what follows we examine whether the particular structure of $E_{ep,z}$ corresponds to the dynamics of the individual test particles.